Pocket Wizard Plus Review

 I’ve been using Nikon and a few of their Speedlight flash units with the built-in Master and Remote controls.
 Once PocketWizard developed the Mini TT1 and Flex TT5 for Nikon, these remotes could be used right out of the box – just install the batteries and go!

 I like the range of PocketWizards, as there’s something for everyone.

 Using the PowerST4 Receiver, it’s possible to use remote power control of all Elinchrom RX flashes using PocketWizard ControlTL technology.
 With a MiniTT1 Transmitter or FlexTT5 Transceiver attached to your camera, and a PowerST4 plugged into the Elinchrom RX flash, you are able to adjust the power settings of the flash straight from your camera.

-However, the Pocket Wizard will only trigger the remote flash units wirelessly and not a remote camera’s shutter – which is what I wanted to do.
-After some research, I found the right cable to connect the camera to the Pocket Wizard – it’s a PocketWizard pre-trigger motor drive cord.
+However, the Pocket Wizard will only trigger the remote flash units wirelessly and not the remote camera’s shutter.
+After some research, I found the right cable to connect the camera to the Pocket Wizard.
+It’s a PocketWizard pre-trigger motor drive cord.
 This is one mighty useful little cable!

 PocketWizard Devices – Wireless Wizards in Action

-A selection of photos taken using three PocketWizards, one on the tripod mounted camera, the other on a SB900 flash unit and the third remotely.
+A selection of photos taken using three PocketWizards, one on the tripod-mounted camera, the other on an SB900 flash unit and the third remotely.

 As I’m triggering both the flash and the camera simultaneously, a special motor drive cable (MC-DC2 Motor Drive Nikon compatible) is attached which will actually trigger the camera’s shutter.